 Experienced Workers’ Compensation Lawyers Helping You

-At the law offices of Krasno, Krasno & Onwudinjo, we can guide you through the process of obtaining death benefits.
+Here at Krasno, Krasno & Onwudinjo, we can guide you through the process of obtaining death benefits.
 Our attorneys have been assisting clients with workers’ compensation issues in Pennsylvania since 1936.
-We can provide you with the information and insight into the process and help you after the loss of a spouse, parent, child, sibling or other family member.
-Contact our law firm online or call us at 215-310-0001, or toll free at 877-794-2396 to schedule a free consultation with a trusted Philadelphia workers’ compensation lawyer.
+We can provide you with the information and insight into the process and help you after the loss of a spouse, parent, child, sibling or any other family member.
+Email or contact us at (215) 223-6718 to schedule a free consultation with a trusted Philadelphia workers’ compensation lawyer.